 Purchasing Power of Money in the United States

 To determine the value of an amount of money in a particular ("original") year compared to another ("desired") year, enter the values in the appropriate places below.
-For example, you may want to know: How much money would you need in the year 2000, to have the same "purchasing power" of $500 in year 1960.
-If you entered these values in the correct places, you will find that the answer is $2,910.00.
+For example, you may want to know: How much money would you need in the year 2000, to have the same "purchasing power" as $500 in the year 1960?
+If you entered these values in the correct places, you will find that the "the simple purchasing power" answer is $2,910.00.

 You can make this computation among all the years between 1790 and Present.

 Samuel H. Williamson, "Purchasing Power of Money in the United States

 from 1790 to Present," MeasuringWorth, .